-Chapter 4 - Immigrant Petition by Alien Entrepreneur (Form I-526)
+Chapter 4 - Immigrant Petition by Alien Investor (Form I-526)

 An immigrant investor must file an initial immigrant petition and supporting documentation to receive EB-5 immigrant classification.
 The immigrant investor will be a conditional permanent resident upon adjustment of status or admission to the United States.

-The petitioner must establish he or she meets the following eligibility requirements when filing the Immigrant Petition by Alien Entrepreneur (Form I-526):
+The petitioner must establish he or she meets the following eligibility requirements when filing the Immigrant Petition by Alien Investor (Form I-526):

 The required amount of capital has been invested or is actively in the process of being invested in the new commercial enterprise;

 The investment capital was obtained by the investor through lawful means;

 The new commercial enterprise will create at least 10 full-time positions for qualifying employees; and

 The immigrant investor is or will be engaged in the management of the new commercial enterprise.

 If the immigrant investor seeks to qualify based on a $500,000 investment, instead of $1,000,000, it is necessary to show the new commercial enterprise or job-creating entity, as applicable, is principally doing business in a TEA.